MichaelCurrin/dev-cheatsheets/cheatsheets/markdown/code-blocks.md

 ## Supported languages

-Some valid references for language-specific styling that I use.
+Some valid references for language-specific styling, focusing on the ones I use.
 There are many more available.

+See also the [Jekyll Supported Languages][] page.

+[Jekyll Supported Languages]: {{ site.baseurl }}{% link cheatsheets/jekyll/code-blocks/supported-languages.md %}

+These are usually based on the file extension.

 - `markdown` or `md`
 	- The former shows better rendering in the GitHub editor view.